StefEmp/BullCowGame/README.md

 The basic idea is you need to guess the word.
 The word will be an "Isogram" an Isogram is a word that does not have repeating letters.
 The game will let you know how many letters the word is.
 You start with a number of lives to figure out the word.
 Feel free to download the game, have a go and let me know what you think!

+To run the game: Simply download the repo and load it up in Unreal!

 If you want to cheat, have a look in the 'BullCowCartridge.cpp' file and you may find a line of code you can uncomment to display the word!
 (Let's not make cheating tooooo easy!).

 I learnt about creating this game by following a C++ and Unreal Engine course on Udemy.
 If your interested in having a go at the course yourself, check it out here: https://www.udemy.com/course/unrealcourse/